blockchainsure/scripnyc/README.md

-# scripnyc
-Scrip.NYC Public Repo
+# Scrip.NYC
+This is the Scrip.NYC public repository.

+Created September 29th, 2024